 This page contains tools useful for textual analysis in financial applications and data from some of the textual-related publications I have with Tim Loughran.
 The essential method of textual analysis goes by various labels in other disciplines such as content analysis, natural language processing, information retrieval, or computational linguistics.
-A growing literature finds significant relations between financial phenomena (e.g., stock returns, commodity prices, bankruptcies, governance) and the sentiment of information releases as measured by word classifications such as those provided below.
+A growing literature finds significant relations between financial phenomena (e.g., stock returns, commodity prices, bankruptcies, governance) and the sentiment of financial disclosures as measured by word classifications such as those provided below.

 If you would like to receive e-mail notifications of updates please send me an e-mail and I’ll put you on the update listserv.
 The data compilations provided on this website are for use by individual researchers.
 For commercial licenses, please contact us.